Describe your art in three words.

 What is the relation between songwriting and making art for you?

-Although language and lyrics are my first love, I find language is restricted in ways that the image is not.
 How do you make time for both?
-And do you make music at different times of the day than art?
+And do you make music at different times of the day than your art?